PhilPearson83/ml_starter/README.md

-# Out of box ML methods
+# Compare out of box ML methods
-Useful starter script to visualise different ML methods out of box from the initial dataset.
+Useful starter script to visualise different ML methods from an initial dataset.